If you ask parents of young kids what their biggest parenting challenge is, 90% of them will respond with something related to their child’s behavior.

 Instead of losing it when my son pulls every glass jar out of the refrigerator and clanks them together, I (Brit) can see how he is actually exploring his surroundings with natural curiosity, and recognize that I’m wasting my energy by getting “mad” at him for doing so.

-I simply can’t expect my not-yet-2-year-old to know that the fridge is off limits, or that glass jars might break.
+This isn’t “bad behavior,” and I simply can’t expect my not-yet-2-year-old to know that the fridge is off limits, or that glass jars might break.
 Instead, I can do a couple of other things — I can put a toddler lock on the fridge, or I can redirect his efforts so he can explore his environment in a way that isn’t annoying or dangerous.
-I can realize that he has to explore and help him find something else to investigate instead of the fridge.
+Or I might decide that I don’t care, and switch to plastic storage containers.
+Whichever direction, though, I have to realize that he has to explore– and the best tactic is to help him find something he can explore.

 In setting realistic expectations, it’s important to try to step into our children’s tiny shoes.
 If we try thinking from their perspective, we might realize how much we ask of them every day.
 All they want to do — all they are programmed to do — is run around and learn about their world.